Understanding RC Helicopter Lift

 • Simi-symmetrical, flat bottomed, and under-cambered airfoils are more efficient at creating lift than symmetrical airfoils.

-• To fly upside down, we have to use symmetrical rotor blades and reverse the angle of attack (meaning it's positive while inverted).
+• To fly upside down, we use symmetrical rotor blades and reverse the angle of attack (meaning it's positive while inverted).

-• Most fixed pitch RC helicopters use under-cambered rotor blades, don’t require as much power to fly, and can't fly that quickly.
+• Most micro fixed pitch RC helicopters use under-cambered rotor blades, don’t require as much power to fly, can't fly that quickly & can't fly inverted.

-• Most collective pitch RC helicopters use symmetrical rotor blades, need more power to fly, and can fly fast.
+• Most collective pitch RC helicopters use symmetrical rotor blades, need more power to fly, can fly fast & can fly inverted.

 • To lift off the ground or gain altitude, the helicopter must produce more lift force than the force of gravity pulling it down.